Gustavo-Kuze/Chocolatra/README.md

 Everytime Chocolatra is open, It will create a "packages" file if not found.
 This file is a pretty lazy Database for your saved packages.
 So, if You want to move Chocolatra to another directory and You want to keep the packages saved, You need to move the packages file along with the main executable and the MaterialSkin.dll!

+<h2>Translation</h2>
+Version 1.6 brings You the new Language Translator engine!
+Let's see how to set the program to show pt-br (Brazilian Portuguese) strings.

+1. Download the language file from <i>here</i>;

+2. Put the file inside the same folder as Chocolatra.exe is contained;

+3. Done!

+NOTE: Since version 1.6, the program will automatically generate an English lang_dict.json file inside Its execution directory.
+You can use that file to translate to your own language and send It to me, if You want others to enjoy globalized texts as well.

 ____

 <h5>PT-BR</h5>